 Another 28 words (2 lines of text) are included under the topic Early Pynkennay Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Pynkennay family to the New World and Oceana
+Migration of the Pynkennay family

-, families began to migrate abroad in enormous numbers.
+Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Pynkennay name or one of its variants: Henry Pinkie settled in Virginia in 1619.